COMP-4350-Group-6/budgetwise/.github/ISSUE_TEMPLATE/change-request.md

 ---

-**What do you think should be changed, and how does it currently fuction?:**
+**What do you think should be changed, and how does it currently function?:**